SitwalaM/fpl/README.md

 ```bash
   python3 main.py
 ```
 The csv files used for the insights will be in the [data folder](https://github.com/SitwalaM/fpl/tree/main/data).
+Note that you have certain variables available to you in the module for fixture difficulty rating and the xG data.

 ## Badges